Estimating Economic Models with Testable Assumptions: Theory and Applications: A Theory of Identification and Hypothesis Testing

 \subsection{Identification Problem}

 In many empirical studies, we want to find the value of a parameter of interest rather than a class of structures that are consistent with data.
-This parameter is a moment of unobserved primitive variables, or it gives interpretation on the causal relation between outcome variable and primitive variable.
-Imposing strong assumptions helps to restrict the set of data-consistent parameters, but there is a potential problem: an imposed assumption $A$ may be rejected by some distribution of observables.
-Therefore in many empirical studies, researchers often first present some summary statistics that justifies the assumption.
+This parameter can be a moment of unobserved primitive variables, or a counterfactual outcome of the structure.
+The parameter of interest can also give interpretation on the causal relation between outcome variables and primitive variables.
+Imposing strong assumptions helps to restrict the set of data-consistent parameter values, but an imposed assumption $A$ as in Definition \ref{def: structure universe} may be rejected by some distribution of observables.
+Therefore, in many empirical studies, researchers often first present some summary statistics that justify the assumption.
+If the assumption is rejected by the data, researchers can move to another assumption.
+This is an ex-post way of choosing a relaxed assumption.
 There are two major problems with this approach.
 First, such justifications are heuristic pre-testing procedures of assumption $A$, and any subsequent inference on the parameter of interest may have incorrect size control due to pre-testing.
 Second, researchers do not specify what they will do if $A$ is rejected.
-Most likely they will choose another assumption that will not be rejected by data.
-This is an ex post way of choosing a relaxed assumption.
+Most likely they will choose another assumption that will not be rejected by the data.
+To avoid the pre-testing issue, I propose to solve the problem from an ex-ante perspective, i.e. impose a non-refutable assumption before any distribution of observables is realized.